Find out our requirements for lodging your development application and how to submit it to us.

 Once your application is ready to lodge into our system for assessment, we'll get in touch to arrange payment of fees by credit card (or invoice to existing debtor account).

 Once your Development Application has been lodged into our system we'll send an acknowledgement letter detailing your application number.
 Your proposal will then be advertised, publicly notified and queued with the relevant officer ready for assessment.

-If you require an additional type of approval such as a Construction Certificate, Plumbing Approval, Water Connection or Crossing Permit, simply complete the relevant sections of the Development, Construction and Plumbing Application form and upload as part of your online DA or CDC application.
+If you require an additional type of approval such as a Water Connection or Crossing Permit, simply complete the relevant application form and upload as part of your online application via the NSW Planning Portal.

 Environmental Planning and Assessment Act 1979 (EP&A Act) regulations enable application lodgement without the provision of written consent of all property owners affected by the development.

 Obtaining authorisation from all property owners affected by the proposal, (including adjoining owners) is the legal responsibility of the applicant.
 When lodging an application on the NSW Planning Portal the applicant makes a declaration that the consent of all property owners has been obtained.

 We encourage you to check the Land Title information for the property/s to ensure you are aware of the correct property ownership.

 If you have any questions, get in touch with our City Development Administration team on 02 6023 8111 or email firstname.lastname@example.org.

 Depending on your type of application, you may need to submit additional information to enable us to assess your application.
 This can be the case particularly with large scale or complex development proposals.
 We'll let you know what's required and why.

 We also may get in touch to request further information as a result of issues raised during public notification and the assessment process.
 Once the further information is received, the assessment and determination of your application can continue.